tarekelkanaria/weather-journal-app/README.md

 - use API credentials from openweathermap website.

-- modify `app.js` by fetch the data from openweathermap and lsten to generate button to execute the url to API key.
+- modify `app.js` by fetch the data from openweathermap and listen to generate button to execute the url to API key.

 - make post request to add API data as well as data entered by user to the app